 7. PayPal.
 If someone buys something from us through PayPal (such as Eventbrite tickets), the email address that they use for their PayPal account is held by PayPal and visible by me.
 I would only ever use this email address to contact the buyer about an issue with their order, such as a refund for a cancelled workshop.
 This is standard practice for purchasing online.
 These emails are used for transactional purposes only, relating to specific orders, and not used for marketing or any other purpose.

-I am taking steps to refresh consents.
-Before 25 May 2018 I will contact our MailChimp database with a ‘re-confirmation’ email, which will invite people to re-consent to receive emails from me by updating their preferences.
-These now include check boxes for marketing preferences according to MailChimp’s new GDPR-compliant form fields.
-I will include a link to this page in the emails, and a reminder that they can unsubscribe at any time.
+I have taken steps to refresh consents.
+On 21 May 2018 I contacted all my Reed Media MailChimp subscribers with ‘re-confirmation’ emails, which invited people to re-consent to receive emails from me by updating their preferences.
+These now include check boxes for Marketing Permissions according to MailChimp’s new GDPR-compliant form fields.
+I included a link to this page in the emails, and a reminder that they can unsubscribe at any time.
 Only people who re-consent will be emailed in future; those on existing lists who do not re-consent will have all their data deleted from those lists.

 I am doing this even though the original list was double opt-in and clear about the purpose of the list, because I want to ensure full compliance with the new GDPR regulations, because this list has previously been mailed infrequently (4-6 times per year), and because I only want people on my lists who absolutely, definitely want to hear from me.